• About Texas Travel Talk

 Gonzales, Texas

-Gonzales is a small town in Texas that has greatly impacted Texas’s history.
+Gonzales is a small town in Texas that has had a significant impact on the State’s history.
 Visit the Texas History Museum District to see the cannon that fired the first shot of the Texas Revolution, giving the Texians their first taste of victory against the Mexican forces.
 A 19th-century jail and a log cabin built in the 1840s are also interesting.
-Five museums, including the Gonzales Memorial Museum honoring the “Immortal 32″–volunteers sent from Gonzales to aid the Alamo defenders- are all located in the Museum District.
+Five museums, including the Gonzales Memorial Museum, which honors the “Immortal 32” – volunteers sent from Gonzales to aid the Alamo defenders – are all located in the Museum District.

 Socorro, Texas

-Socorro was first inhabited by Indigenous peoples of America, including the Piro, who fled the Pueblo Revolt in New Mexico in 1680.
+Socorro was first inhabited by Indigenous peoples of the Americas, including the Piro, who fled to the area after the Pueblo Revolt in New Mexico in 1680.
 The town was named after a New Mexico area called Socorro by the Spanish (for assistance received from the Piro Indians).
-Oct.
-13, 1680, is considered Socorro’s founding date, making it one of our oldest cities.
+October 13, 1680, is considered Socorro’s founding date, making it one of the oldest cities in our region.
 However, Socorro wasn’t incorporated until 1871.
 Following an attempt by the larger city of El Paso to annex them, Socorro was reincorporated in 1985.

 Victoria, Texas

-Victoria is another historically significant city established by Martin De Leon in honor of the President of the Republic of Mexico, Guadalupe Victoria.
-The south Texas city features several important historical sites.
+Victoria is another historically significant city, established by Martin De Leon in honor of Guadalupe Victoria, the first President of Mexico.
+The South Texas city features several important historical sites.
 At the Museum of the Coastal Bend, visitors can explore 13,000 years of history about the earliest people to inhabit the region.
-The museum also features artifacts left behind by 17th-century French explorer La Salle.
+The museum also features artifacts left behind by 17th-century French explorer Robert Cavelier, Sieur de La Salle.

 The Old Victoria Driving Tour features over 80 charming homes and properties, many of which are listed on the National Register of Historic Places.